-We plan for future versions of UnifyFS to support different methods for laminating files, such as a configuration option that supports laminating all files on close().
+We plan for future versions of UnifyFS to support different methods for laminating files, such as laminating all files on close() or laminating via an explicit API call.

-We define the laminated consistency model to enable certain optimizations while supporting the typical requirements of bulk-synchronous I/O. Recall that for bulk-synchronous I/O patterns, reads and writes typically occur in distinct phases.
+We define the laminated consistency model to enable certain optimizations while supporting the typical requirements of bulk synchronous I/O. Recall that for bulk synchronous I/O patterns, reads and writes typically occur in distinct phases.
 This means that for the majority of the time, processes do not need to read arbitrary bytes of a file until the write phase is completed, which in practice is when the file is done being modified and closed and can be safely made read-only with lamination.
-For applications in which processes do not need to access file data modified by other processes before lamination, UnifyFS can optimize write performance by buffering all metadata and file data for processes locally, instead of performing costly exchanges of metadata between compute nodes on every write.
+For applications in which processes do not need to access file data modified by other processes before lamination, UnifyFS can optimize write performance by buffering all metadata and file data for processes locally, instead of performing costly exchanges of metadata and file data between compute nodes on every write.
 Also, since file contents cannot change after lamination, aggressive caching may be used during the read phase with minimal locking.

-3.3.3 File System Consistency Behavior
+3.4 File System Behavior

-The following summarizes the behavior of UnifyFS under our two consistency models.
+The following summarize the behavior of UnifyFS under our consistency model.